 Any kind of cardiovascular training can be effective for EBC as long as it helps you climb the exhausting uphill terrain and carry your luggage through the tough trails.
 Walking inclines in the treadmill is a good start for the training and you can later add the stair climber to your regimen.
 Carrying the weight pack during these training can help build endurance as well as simulate the day packs of the actual treks.
 Gradually increasing the weights can help your body get used to the weight and uphill climbs so the actual trek feels comparatively easier.

-The best preparation for EBC trek is trekking as often as you can in as many different trails as possible.
-It is a good way to break-in your boots, try the weight packs and get your body accustomed to trekking for longer periods of time.
-You can start from a short distance at first and then keep increasing the duration until you have completed long distance treks that require 5-6 hours of trekking per day.
+The best preparation for the EBC trek is trekking as often as you can in as many different trails as possible.
+It is a good way to break-in your boots, try the weight packs, and get your body accustomed to trekking for longer periods of time.
+You can start from a short distance at first and then keep increasing the duration until you have completed long-distance treks that require 5-6 hours of trekking per day.

 - Drinking about 2-3 liters of water every day

 - Ascend in small increments, hike higher and sleep in lower elevations

 - Trek with a reputed trek operator or guide who can assist you in case of emergencies

 Even though it isn’t possible to practice or prepare for what you are going to face mentally in EBC trek, it is one of the most important factors for the success of the trip.
 The lengthy trek with some really tough days requires the right attitude and mental determination to make the trek a successful and enjoyable experience.

 Many fitness professionals and trekkers believe that pushing the body to the limit and then still keep going is one way to prepare yourself mentally.
 Participating in marathons and having training partners to encourage you can really boost your physical and mental conditions.
 Such kind of goals and persistence will ensure that you will complete the EBC trek without much trouble.